 Todays QM Short comes courtesy of Donna Amos, a member of the 2011 QM Scrap Squad.
-It’s a great tip and a real time saver!
+It’s a great stitch-and-flip tip and a real time saver!
 Donna lives in Decatur, Arkansas and blogged about her Scrap Squad experience.

 Recently I had a large stack of rectangles (over 100) that called for using stitch-and-flip.
 I dislike marking all those squares and thought there had to be a faster way than drawing a line on each one.
 This is what I came up with.
 (This will work with half-square triangles also.)

 Here’s the rectangle with a square to be added.
 Cut a narrow strip of paper, lightweight cardboard (cereal box weight or file folder) or lightweight sandpaper like you see on the right above.
 I used cardboard.

 Place the square on top of the rectangle, right sides together.

 Lay the cardboard strip across the square, corner to corner.
 Cardboard should be a little longer than the distance from corner to corner.

 Sew along the straight edge of the cardboard, holding the cardboard in place while sewing.
 Chain as many as you wish.